jjetta/whosThatPokemon/README.md

 ## How to Run:

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files. \n PRO TIP!: If you run `ng serve -o` it will automatically navigate to the site!
+The application will automatically reload if you change any of the source files. <br> PRO TIP!: If you run `ng serve -o` it will automatically navigate to the site!